SdkcInstruments/Helical/README.md

 # Helical
 Helical is a 16-voice polyphonic Autoregressive Algorithmic Synthesizer.
-With Autoregressive Synthesis/Sequence, it continuously generates infinitely new phrases.
+With Autoregressive Synthesis/Sequence, it continuously generates new phrases.
-Each of the 16 voices consists of an independent sequencer, wavetable oscillator, envelope generator, and VCA.
+Each of the 16 voices consists of a sequencer, wavetable oscillator, envelope generator, and VCA.
 Users can change the scale and LED color with a dedicated editor, and wavetables can be modified using Synthesis Technology's WaveEdit.

 [![helical demo](http://img.youtube.com/vi/5pqRVQMexkI/0.jpg)](https://www.youtube.com/watch?v=5pqRVQMexkI)

 # Autoregressive Synthesis/Sequence
-Autoregressive Synthesis/Sequence is an original synthesis/sequence method that refers to its past parameters to determine the next parameters.
+Autoregressive Synthesis/Sequence is an original method that refers to its past parameters to determine the next parameters.
-In Helical, the past pitch of each oscillator affects the next duration, and the past duration affects the next pitch, creating a helical change.
+In Helical, the past pitch of each oscillator affects the next duration, and the past duration affects the next pitch.
 By connecting to the past in a helical relationship, the sound is not completely random, but rather generates an organic sound.

 <img src="ManualData/autoregressiveImage.jpg" width="100%">